Muhammad-javed440/next.js/README.md

-# To add repo with local folder
+# To link repo with local folder
 ```
 git status
 ```